GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
+> ### Computers themselves can do only stupidly straightforward things.
+The reason they are so useful is that they do these things at an incredibly high speed.
 >
-> ~ *Donald Knuth*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts